mikolmogorov/Ragout/README.md

 License
 -------
-Ragout is a distribution package that contains several other pieces of free software.
+Ragout itself is distributed under BSD license, but the package also contains some third-party software.
 Most of this software is completely free to redistribute, but some such as Sibelia or Newick parser are released under the GPL.
 We therefore release Ragout distribution under the GPL and note that the licenses of the constituent packages can be viewed in their subfolders. (see *LICENSE* file)